brettbuddin/victor/README.md

 **Victor** is a library for creating your own chat bot.

 We use Victor as the backbone of our bot, Virbot, within our team Campfire at Virb (http://virb.com).
+We use him for all sorts things like:
+    - Deploying code
+    - Preparing/initiating builds of our projects
+    - Viewing information about our infrastructure
+    - CDN operations
+    - Jokes and laughs

 ### Supported Services